Mediterranean basin: Flora and fauna

-The Mediterranean Basin is home to considerable biodiversity, including 22,500 endemic vascular plant species.
+The Mediterranean basin is home to considerable biodiversity, including 22,500 endemic vascular plant species.
 Conservation International designates the region as a biodiversity hotspot, because of its rich biodiversity and its threatened status.
-The Mediterranean Basin has an area of 2,085,292 km2, of which only 98,009 km2 remains undisturbed.
+The Mediterranean basin has an area of 2,085,292 km2, of which only 98,009 km2 remains undisturbed.

-Endangered mammals of the Mediterranean Basin include the Mediterranean monk seal, the Barbary macaque, and the Iberian lynx.
+Endangered mammals of the Mediterranean basin include the Mediterranean monk seal, the Barbary macaque, and the Iberian lynx.

 Ecoregions

-The WWF identifies 22 Mediterranean forests, woodlands, and scrub ecoregions in the Mediterranean Basin, most of which featuring sclerophyll plant species:
+The WWF identifies 22 Mediterranean forests, woodlands, and scrub ecoregions in the Mediterranean basin, most of which feature sclerophyll plant species: